react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

   }
   ```

 The `sfSymbol` and `materialSymbol` types use the respective system icon libraries on each platform.
-The `image` type allows you to use a custom image as an icon on any platform.
+The `image` type allows you to use a custom image as an icon on any platform, drawable resources on Android, and asset catalog images on iOS.

 ## SF Symbols